OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I regularly tried the software delivered by my teams (I "tasted the food") and provided feedback where the reliability, usability, or functionality didn't meet our standard.
 - I identified a risk in our product strategy or delivery that required a difficult tradeoff and influenced a change to mitigate that risk.
 - I built an influential case to change direction/priority with a focus on promoting customer success.
-- I helped transform a customer at risk of churn into a case study.
-I did this by joining several calls with the customer, understanding the big picture, diagnosing the critical problems, making the customer feel heard, and ultimately delivering on our commitments.
+- I joined several calls with a customer who was at risk of churn.
+I used my listening skills and my insight into the technical capabilities of our product to add clarity to the discussion.
+This enabled us to transform this customer into a case study.
-- I helped close-win a complex deal where my contributions provided the buyer with confidence in the functionality and quality of the services we offer today, and/or confidence in the product direction aligned to my group/teams.
-I also identified some areas we can improve in our current service offerings that will simplify similar deals in the future.
+- I was pulled into a complex deal negotiation.
+I used my insight into the functionality and quality of the services we offer today, and my group's product direction, to provide the buyer with confidence.
+This enabled the deal to get to Closed-Won.

 </details>